anonymoussentience2020/Parallelized_LSM_for_Unintentional_Action_Recognition/PATH/TO/datasets/README.txt

-Download the Oops dataset and transfer the train and validation videos to the 'train' and 'val' folders respectively.
+Download the Oops dataset and transfer the 'train' and 'val' folder to this location.
+Note : If the folders are named something else, please rename them as 'train' and 'val'.